openmediavault/openmediavault-docs/administration/services/ftp.rst

 		    DenyGroup !ftp_users
 		</Limit>

 	Only users members of that particular group will be able to log into the FTP server.

 Home Folders
 	There is not straightforward way of doing this in the |webui|, but if you really need home folders for FTP, you can change the default vroot path with environmental variable ``OMV_PROFTPD_MODAUTH_DEFAULTROOT=“~”``.
 	What will happen here if users will log in straight into their home folders.
 If you add shared folders to the server they will be displayed inside the user home folder plus any other folder present in their home folder.

 LetsEncrypt
-	Just import your LE certificate in the ``General->Certificates->SSL`` `section <certificates.html#ssl-secure-socket-layer>`_.
-Then in the TLS/SSL tab, select the imported cert from the dropdown menu.
+	Just import your LE certificate in the ``General | Certificates | SSL`` :ref:`section <admin_certificate_ssl>`.
+Then in the TLS/SSL tab, select he imported cert from the dropdown menu.
 Do not enable implicit ssl.
 You need also to add the chain file.
 So in the extra option field text add:

 	``TLSCACertificateFile <yourpathtoLE>/etc/letsencrypt/live/<yourdomain>/chain.pem``